teksingozde/Pewlett_Hackard_Analysis/README.md

 - retiring_titles.csv
 - unique_titles.csv

-The outputs of these datasets are in the "Outputs" folder, with the first 14 lines being displayed.
+The outputs of these datasets are in the "Outputs" folder, with the first 14 rows being displayed.

 ## Results